 Each year US ED, with the assistance of DEED, determines which districts are eligible for REAP-Flex.
 [Section 5211] Usually, Alaska's large, urban districts are not eligible; however, about 45 Alaska districts are.
-USED maintains a list of which districts are eligible (https://www2.ed.gov/programs/reapsrsa/eligibility.html).
+US ED maintains a list of which districts are eligible.

 Prior to REAPing funds, the district should confer with stakeholders of the Application Development team.
-Additionally, districts with private schools must confer with these schools regarding II-A and IV-A funds prior to REAPing, and, if necessary, budget the appropriate amount of funds in the original Title progam(s) to provide the requested services to the private school(s).
+Additionally, districts with private schools must confer with these schools regarding II-A and IV-A funds prior to REAPing; however, districts may still REAP all funds, even if that is not what is desired by private schools.